GitAllStarA/LDAPApacaheDirectory/README.md

 # LDAPApacaheDirectory
 CRUD operations

-This Maven Project Helps in manipulate data on the ApacheDS
+This Maven Project Helps in manipulate data on the LDAP

 Requiremnts:
  Java 11 or lower as of date 2 May 2022